 Blue Box Program Changes in 2026

-The Province of Ontario is transitioning the blue box program from municipalities to a new model that makes producers of recyclable materials responsible for their collection and processing.
+The Province of Ontario is transitioning the blue box program to a new model that makes producers of recyclable materials responsible for their collection and processing instead of municipalities.

 What this means for residents

-Starting January 1, 2026, all blue box related inquiries, including missed collections and requests for new or replacement blue boxes must be made directly to the collection contractor, working on behalf of Circular Materials, instead of to the City.
+- All blue box related inquiries, including missed collections and requests for new or replacement blue boxes must be made directly to Miller Waste, instead of to the City.
 Contact details will be posted here once they are available.

-The City will continue to collect garbage, green bins and yard waste, as well as large appliances and bulky items.
+- The City will continue to collect garbage, green bins and yard waste, as well as large appliances and bulky items following the current collection schedule.

 Frequently Asked Questions